Update 27 July 2020

 During the current outbreak of COVID-19 our priority is to protect our patients, their visitors, colleagues and volunteers from the spread of infection.
-We would like to thank everyone for respecting the additional measures that we have introduced to keep our environment as clean as possible to protect us all.
+We would like to thank everyone for respecting the additional measures that we have introduced to keep our environment as clean as possible and to protect us all.

 The Executive Team at the Hospice are meeting daily to ensure that all possible precautions are taken.